Ear Infection Blend

 Basil (Ocimum basilicum) and Helichrysum Blend (Clary Sage (Salvia sclarea), Elemi (Canarium luzonicum), Roman Chamomile (Chamaemelum nobile), Idaho Tansy (Tanecetum vulgare), Birch (Betula lenta) and Ylang Ylang (Cananga odorata) in a base of Emu oil

 Basil is a powerful antispasmodic, antiviral, antibacterial, anti-inflammatory and a muscle relaxant.
-It has been used for centuries to treat migraines and throat, lung and ear infections, insect bites and helps fight mental fatigue.
+It has been used for centuries to soothe migraines, throat, lung and ear infections, insect bites and may help with mental fatigue.

 Helichrysum is noted to help with hearing loss, herpes virus, hypertension, blood clots, liver disorders, circulatory disorders, skin conditions (eczema, psoriasis, scar tissue) and varicose Veins.
 Helichrysum is anti-coagulant, anesthetic, anti-spasmodic, anti-viral, liver protectant, detoxifier and stimulant, chelates chemicals and toxins and may help regenerate nerves.

 Never drop directly into the ear.
 Massage around the ear area, down the neck.
 Add several drops to a cotton ball and plug the affected ear.